4 Ways to Find Mortgage Notes on a Low Marketing Budget

 When you’re finding mortgage notes for sale, another way to generate leads is to attend local real estate industry events, such as mortgage broker conventions and real estate law and finance meetings.
 Network with mortgage brokers, real estate attorneys, and other industry professionals whose clients may own mortgage notes that they wish to liquidate for a lump sum.

-When you attend real estate events, it’s a good idea to distribute printed materials (e.g., brochures and letters) that explain your note buying business and articulate why note holders should use your services.
+When you attend real estate events, it’s a good idea to distribute printed materials (e.g., brochures and letters) that explain your note buying business and articulate why note holders should use your services as note buyers.

 3. Look Through Courthouse Records